SciSpike/kafka-lab/labs/04-Implement-Topics-And-Partitions/device-simulator/producer.md

     Save the `docker-compose.yml` file after making this modification.

-1. Start the Kafka and Zookeeper processes using Docker Compose:

-    ```
-    $ docker-compose up
-    ```

-1. Open an additional terminal window in the lesson directory, `docker/`.
+1. Open a terminal window.
     We are going to create two topics that will be used in the Producer program.
 Run the following commands:

     ```
     $ docker-compose exec kafka /opt/kafka/bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic user-events